Skip to main content

 • File suit against the individual responsible

 Slip and fall accidents are also common.
 This may involve a neighbor who failed to address a hazard (such as an icy stairway) or a business in which employees were careless or negligent.
-Again, insurance usually covers such incidents, so if you are having difficulty getting compensation, a personal injury lawyer in Rockville MD can help to file a claim if the insurer is slow or refuses to pay.
+Again, insurance usually covers such incidents, so if you are having difficulty getting compensation, our civil lawyer can help to file a claim if the insurer is slow or refuses to pay.

 Product liability is another common cause of action.
 People are injured by defective products and improperly delivered services all the time.
 If enough people are injured by the same product, they may combine their cases into multi-district litigation or file a class action.